TME520/TiMiNoo/README.md

 - VCC -> 3V
 - SIG -> D2
 ### Installation instructions
+Use [Arduino IDE](https://support.arduino.cc/hc/en-us/articles/360019833020-Download-and-install-Arduino-IDE) to upload `timinoo.ino` to your Arduino Leonardo.
+Make sure you use a Micro USB cable that supports data transfer, as some cables do not have data lines wired and only provide charging capability.

 ## Commercial status
 TiMiNoo is an open source project that is not meant to be sold.
 Please note the cat sprites are under a [Creative Commons Attribution-NonCommercial 4.0 International CC BY-NC 4.0](https://creativecommons.org/licenses/by-nc/4.0/) license that explicitly prohibits commercial use.
 I'm 100% OK with this.